5 Best 2 Person Kayaks In Australia (August 2026) Tested

 Weight Distribution and Seating Position

 The heavier paddler must sit in the rear seat - this isn't negotiable for proper tracking.
-We tested various configurations, and improper weight distribution caused constant course corrections.
+We tested various configurations during our review sessions, and improper weight distribution caused constant course corrections that exhausted both paddlers within an hour.
+The rear seat controls the rudder or skeg, and placing the stronger paddler there provides the authority needed for steering corrections.

 Adjustable seats prove invaluable for mixed-size couples.
-Fixed seats force compromises that create discomfort during longer paddles.
-The small investment in adjustable seating pays dividends in enjoyment.
+Fixed seats force compromises that create discomfort during longer paddles - the taller paddler ends up cramped or the shorter paddler can't reach the footrests properly.
+The small investment in adjustable seating pays dividends in enjoyment, particularly for couples with significant height differences.

 Australian Retailers and Pricing